Pinyin: Tone sandhi

-Spacing, capitalization, and punctuation
+Spacing

 Standard Chinese has many polysyllabic words.
 Like in other writing systems using the Latin alphabet, spacing in pinyin is officially based on word boundaries.
 However, there are often ambiguities in partitioning a word.
 The Basic Rules of the Chinese Phonetic Alphabet Orthography were put into effect in 1988 by the National Educational and National Language commissions.
 These rules became a GB recommendation in 1996, and were last updated in 2012.

 In practice, however, published materials in China now often space pinyin syllable by syllable.
 According to Victor H. Mair, this practice became widespread after the Script Reform Committee, previously under direct control of the State Council, had its power greatly weakened in 1985 when it was renamed the State Language Commission and placed under the Ministry of Education.
 Mair claims that proponents of Chinese characters in the educational bureaucracy "became alarmed that word-based pinyin was becoming a de facto alternative to Chinese characters as a script for writing Mandarin and demanded that all pinyin syllables be written separately."

 Comparison with other orthographies

 Pinyin superseded older romanization systems such as Wade–Giles and postal romanization, and replaced bopomofo as the method of Chinese phonetic instruction in mainland China.
 The ISO adopted pinyin as the standard romanization for modern Chinese in 1982 (ISO 7098:1982, superseded by ISO 7098:2015).
 The United Nations followed suit in 1986.
 It has also been accepted by the government of Singapore, the United States's Library of Congress, the American Library Association, and many other international institutions.

-Compared to Wade-Giles, pinyin more accurately reflects the aspiration distinction for English speakers, but assigns some Latin letters sound values which are quite different from those of most languages.
+Compared to Wade–Giles, pinyin more accurately reflects the aspiration distinction for English speakers, but assigns some Latin letters sound values which are quite different from those of most languages.
 This has drawn some criticism as it may lead to confusion when uninformed speakers apply either native or English assumed pronunciations to words.
 However, this problem is not limited to pinyin, since many languages that use the Latin alphabet natively also assign different values to the same letters.
 A 2014 overview of topics in Chinese writing and literacy claimed, "By and large, pinyin represents the Chinese sounds better than the Wade–Giles system, and does so with fewer extra marks.".

 As pinyin is a phonetic writing system for modern Standard Chinese, it is not designed to replace characters for writing Literary Chinese, the standard written language prior to the early 20th century.
 In particular, Chinese characters retain semantic cues that help distinguish differently pronounced words in the ancient classical language that are now homophones in Mandarin.
 Thus, Chinese characters remain indispensable for recording and transmitting the corpus of Chinese writing from the past.

 Pinyin is not designed to transcribe varieties other than Standard Chinese, which is based on the phonological system of Beijing Mandarin.
 Other romanization schemes have been devised to transcribe those other Chinese varieties, such as Jyutping for Cantonese and Pe̍h-ōe-jī for Hokkien.